damienbelveze/zotero_for_medical_students/README.md

 # zotero for medical students
-distance learning workshop in the COVID-19 lock-down
+distance learning workshop during the COVID-19 lock-down

 ## COVID-19 context and its effects on information management training programme